 No matter how good your website is and how high your site’s SEO scores (DA, PA) are compared to your competitors, it cannot be said that you are ahead of your competitors unless you have a good keyword plan.
 Also, recycling the resources you spend to maintain these SEO values in terms of sustainability cannot be obtained in the short term, so your current project may not be maintained in the long term.
-The foundation of a good site is always going through a solid keyword strategy.
+The foundation of a good site is constantly going through a solid keyword strategy.
 In this sense, I will go through a few examples to create a good keyword strategy.
 You can shape your keyword plan in line with these examples.

-When you make an SEO plan and invest that word, it can take months to reach the first page and the first position in that word, depending on the SEO difficulty level.
+When you make an SEO plan and invest in that word, it can take months to reach the first page and the first position in that word, depending on the SEO difficulty level.
 New players are constantly entering that race until you make this investment.
 Let’s think of it as a pool problem.
-While water is continuously discharged from the pool, water flows continuously.
+While water is continuously discharged from the pool, water flows constantly.

 You can view search volumes at: